opnfv/sfc/docs/installationprocedure/feature.configuration.rst

 Abstract
 ========
-This document provides information on how to install the OpenDayLigh SFC features in OPNFV with the use of os_odl-l2_sfc-(no)ha scenario.
+This document provides information on how to install the OpenDaylight SFC features in OPNFV with the use of os_odl-l2_sfc-(no)ha scenario.

-SFC feature desciription
+SFC Feature Description
 ========================
 For details of the scenarios and their provided capabilities refer to the scenario description documents: